 A town plaza and public open space on Cowper Street is also a key aspiration of the Masterplan.
-Opportunities for a Town Plaza were located on the existing hardstand car parking area accessed off Cowper Street as part of the Masterplan, which is on the periphery of the Town Centre.
-However, the potential redevelopment of the Site was not considered in the Masterplan, which simply assumed a business as usual approach to the existing internalised shopping mall.
+Opportunities for a town plaza were located on the existing hardstand car parking area accessed off Cowper Street as part of the Masterplan, on the presumption that the existing retail floorplate would remain within an internalised mall configuration.
+The potential wholesale urban renewal of the Site was not considered in the Masterplan, which simply assumed a business as usual approach to the existing internalised shopping mall with no change in built form or urban function.
+It is therefore appropriate to revisit the structural planning in this context, and to utilise space and activation to enhance pedestrian connection and activity between the site and Cowper Street, and between Cowper Street and the Kully Bay green grid.

 This Planning Proposal seeks to provide more flexibility in the location of a town plaza within the Site.
 Specifically, the Design Guide is proposed to require the provision of a new publicly accessible plaza which is activated throughout the day and evening to provide a high-quality urban open space within the most frequently visited area of the Warrawong centre.
 In conjunction with a future through-site link, the public open spaces within the Site will be integrated with Cowper Street.
 The Reference Design locates the 'Green Heart', adjacent to the through-site link to connect the Cowper Street frontage and Northcliffe Drive.
+The location of the Green Heart would continue to capture sun whilst providing areas of shade throughout the year.
+The space would be inviting for pedestrians due to the high quality of embellishments, activation and proximity to the main point of visitation within Warrawong Town Centre, being the retail centre.